What's On This Page?

 Caution

-As I explained above, apple cider vinegar is a fermentation product, and it is derived from pulverized apples.
-Just because it comes from something innocuous like apples doesn’t mean you can’t hurt yourself with it.
-ACV is a drug mugger of potassium.
 If you drink it like some people do, it can be dangerous.
-ACV has to be diluted and approached with common sense.
+Apple cider vinegar has to be diluted and approached with common sense.
 ACV can reduce potassium levels to such an extent that it could make your muscles and nerves work poorly, and you may cramp.
 It can increase blood pressure, too, assuming you get too much and reduce potassium.

 Apple cider vinegar contains a lot of enzymes, as well as minerals and vitamins.
 The naturally-occurring compounds could theoretically interact with diuretics, laxatives, blood thinners and medications often used to treat diabetes and heart diseases so run this by your physician before use.